sopelj/hass-ember-mug-component/README.md

 <https://github.com/sopelj/hass-ember-mug-component>

-And then add to your configuration.yaml and choose which Gyms you want to add sensors for:
+And then add to your configuration.yaml and add sensors for your mug(s):

 ```yaml
 sensors: